Enome/knockknock/README.markdown

 # Knock knock who's there?

-A small validation framework for knockout that's who!.
+A small validation framework for knockout that's who!
 Didn't know what to name it and Knockout.validation might be already taken.

 ##Example